cmdnguyen/EmployeeTracker/README.md

 You should have a `package.json` file in the directory.
 When you go in the `package.json` file, you should see "inquirer" and "mysql2" in "dependencies."
 You should also see "start" in "scripts," which will be used to run the program.

 Before starting the application, you will need to get the database into MySQL.
+Input this command to access MySQL terminal:

+	mysql -u root -p

+You should be in the MySQL terminal.
+You need to source the schema and the seeds into the database.
+Input the following commands:

+	source db/schema.sql;
+	source db/seeds.sql;
+	quit;

+The last command will exit the MySQL terminal and now the database is available to use.

 ## Usage